hotwax/oms-documentation/troubleshooting/Shopify/inventory.md

 #  Inventory Auditing

-**Scenario:** Inventory Not Synced from Shopify to HotWax Commerce
+**Scenario:** Inventory Not Synced from HotWax Commerce to Shopify

-Sometimes retailers may encounter inventory disparities between HotWax Commerce ATP and Shopify Inventory.
+Sometimes retailers may encounter inventory disparities between HotWax Commerce and Shopify Inventory.
 This discrepancy could result in inventory appearing out of stock in Shopify despite being available in HotWax Commerce.

 ## Steps to Troubleshoot